Chapter 16 Formatting PowerPoint Presentations

 Default: A specific setting automatically assigned by the software and remains until the user changes the set

 Dialog box: Displays information and allows the user to interact with it.
 For instance, when the dialog box launcher is clicked, a dialog box appears.
-Unlike a window, most dialog boxes do not contain a maximize and minimize button, just a close button.
+Unlike a window, most dialog boxes do not contain a maximize and minimize button, but just a close button.

 Footer: A section of the document or slide that appears in the bottom margin.
 May contain the page number, file name, date, and author’s name.

 Header: A section of the document that appears in the top margin.
-May contain a variety of information including the page number and title of the document.
+May contain a variety of information, including the page number and title of the document.

 Landscape orientation: The orientation of the page is such that the top and bottom are longer than the sides.